KingEnderBrine/-RoR2-ScrollableLobbyUI/README.md

 # Description
-Adds scrolling to skills overview and loadout.
+Adds scrolling to skills overview, loadout and characters select.
 Mainly used by [ExtraSkillSlots](https://thunderstore.io/package/KingEnderBrine/ExtraSkillSlots/)

 # Future
 * Add horizontal scrolling to individual loadout rows.
 This will allow developers to add much more skills/skins, because you will be able to select them.